 A Representative Workforce

 Here in Humberside Police, we believe that public confidence is affected positively by the diversity of our workforce.
-The more diverse our people, the more possible it is for us to connect with and understand the varying needs of all the people we serve.
-Then, if we understand those needs, we can seek to meet them.
+The more diverse our people, the better we are at meeting people's needs.

 Fair Recruitment and Selection